Northern Lights Ultimate Adventure

 Anchorage Shuttle +

-Call to add an optional round-trip shuttle from Anchorage directly to our HQ for your adventure.
+Call to add an optional round-trip shuttle from Anchorage directly to our headquarters in Willow for your adventure.
 Enjoy a hassle-free hotel pickup and drop-off, complete with stunning views along the way.

-Travel to and from Anchorage, $175 per person, 2 person min.
+Travel to and from Anchorage: $175 per person, 2-person minimum.

 On the first day of the adventure, excitement kicks off with a two-hour dog sledding journey.
 Guests dive into the heart of Alaska’s winter wonderland, racing through snow-covered forests and over frozen lakes.
 This thrilling ride connects you with the raw beauty of the Alaskan landscape and the spirited energy of the sled dogs.
 It’s an immersive experience where the chilly air and stunning scenery invigorate your senses.